salesforce/UniControl/README.md

     python tool_add_control_sd21.py ./models/v2-1_512-ema-pruned.ckpt ./models/control_sd21_ini.ckpt

-The checkpoint of pre-trained model is saved at "laion400m-data/canqin/checkpoints_v1/ours_latest_acti.ckpt".
+The checkpoint of pre-trained UniControl model is saved at `laion400m-data/canqin/checkpoints_v1/ours_latest_acti.ckpt`.

 ### Data Preparation
-need volume "laion400m-data-ssd" for tasks "canny, hed, seg, depth, normal, depth, openpose".
+The example inference data are saved at `./data` and `./test_imgs_CN`.

 ### Model Inference (CUDA 11.0 and Conda 4.12.0 work)
 For different tasks, please run the code as follows.
 If you meet OOM error, please decrease the "--num_samples".